 Named investigator on a major public grant or scientific breakthrough

-USCIS considers whether you have earned—or will earn—a high salary or other significant compensation compared to others in your field.
+USCIS considers whether you have earned, or will earn, a high salary or other significant compensation compared to others in your field.
 This includes base salary, bonuses, stock options, equity, or any other form of remuneration.

 The compensation must be in the top 10% of your field, taking into account your location, role, and the industry standard.
+This is the only O-1A criterion that accepts evidence of future compensation since a job offer or signed contract is sufficient to meet this requirement.

 Documentation you need